heritage-of-rajasthan-essay

 jaipur-heritage-haveli-turned-into-shop-unesco-site

-• The Pink Color of Havelis in Jaipur
+• The Pink Colour of Havelis in Jaipur

-The government rule mandates a uniform color code to be used on all building facades on the main road.
+The government rule mandates a uniform color code to be used on all building facades of Jaipur Haveli on the main road.
 This is the approved pink color to be painted on all buildings – Terracotta pink!

 haveli-architecture-jaipur-johari-bazaar